osmandapp/web/main/docs/technical/algorithms/calculate-uphill-slope.md

 The main purpose of the algorithm is to find minimum number of straight lines that could represent the altitude graph.
 The ```threshold``` is **[7 meters](https://github.com/osmandapp/OsmAnd/blob/master/OsmAnd-java/src/main/java/net/osmand/gpx/ElevationDiffsCalculator.java#L13)**.
 So all peaks higher than 7 meters difference will be detected on a flat surfaces and won't be detected if they are less.

-Extremums are displayed as blue dots on the graph with Development plugin on.
+Extremums are displayed on the graph as blue dots with еру OsmAnd development plugin enabled.

 **Example 1**.
 Elevation - [0, 0, 10, 0, 0]. **Extremum** is 10.